lsst-dm/python-experiments/NOTES.md

 For code examples and an initial implementation see <https://github.com/lsst-dm/python-experiments>.

+One problem with the simplistic wrapping approach is that it does not solve the problem of "surprisingly complicated" error messages bubbling up from the C++ layer.

 ### Reimplementing a C++ class in Python

 The next stage is to rewrite an entire class in Python and make it unavailable from the C++ side.
 The mooted example was `Exposure` which is a convenient grouping of classes related to a particular exposure and includes a `MaskedImage` and `ExposureInfo` object.
 Reimplementing `Exposure` and `ExposureInfo` in pure Python is relatively straightforward.
 The complication is in transferring the relevant information to a C++ routine.
 The measurement infrastructure makes most use of `Exposure` but there is also warping.
 Warping requires access to the MaskedImage/Image and the WCS.